RockHong/rockhong.github.com/_posts/2014-07-10-a-git-hook-block-no-ff-push.md

     check_fast_forward

-With simple test, the above hook works well.
+Name the above script as "update", and put it into remote repo's "hooks" directory.
+If necessary, make it executable.
+With simple test, this hook works well.
 It DOES block a client pushing any merge commit (no-fast-forward commit) to remote, meanwhile allow fast-forward push, which ensures a clean history in remote.

 My first try was using a example scirpt from [this link](http://git-scm.com/book/en/Customizing-Git-An-Example-Git-Enforced-Policy).
 However, it didn't work.